r-a-h-u-l2325/social_engineering_report.md/README.md

 2) Pretexting
-Pretexting is a form of social engineering attack where an attacker fabricates a believable scenario or identity (a “pretext”) to trick a victim into divulging sensitive information or performing actions they normally wouldn’t.
-The attacker often impersonates authority figures like IT support, HR personnel, bank officials, or law enforcement officers to establish credibility and exploit the trust of the victim.Pretexting typically involves extensive research about the target and is often more sophisticated than phishing, as it requires real-time interaction and manipulation.
+Pretexting is a type of social engineering attack in which an attacker creates a plausible pretext or scenario (a "pretext") to deceive a victim into revealing confidential information or taking steps that he or she would not otherwise take.
+The hacker usually pretends to be someone who exercises authority such as IT support personnel, HR staff, bank employees, or police officers in order to gain credibility and take advantage of the victim's trust.Pretexting usually involves a lot of research on the target and tends to be more high-tech than phishing since it is based on real-time interaction and manipulation.

 Working of Pretexting
 1) The attacker gathers personal or organizational information (names, titles, procedures).This can be done via social media, dumpster diving, leaked databases, or other open sources (OSINT).